What is cart abandonment?

 One of the most significant contributors to lost sales in the eCommerce industry, cart abandonment, or shopping cart abandonment refers to the simple phenomenon of a visitor browsing an online store, adding an item to their cart, but leaving without making a purchase.

 Even with the ever-evolving, dynamic landscape of the eCommerce sector, cart abandonment remains one of the biggest battles to be fought by digital marketers today.
-In fact, in the first half of 2019 alone, the global cart abandonment rate stood at a whopping 84.24%.
-And while this number varies substantially across verticals and devices, it is a testament to how colossally significant the issue is in today’s day and age of always-active, on-the-go shoppers and cut-throat competition among online retailers.
+In fact, on average, the global cart abandonment rate sits at a whopping 69.57% And while this number varies substantially across verticals and devices, it is a testament to how colossally significant the issue is in today’s day and age of always-active, on-the-go shoppers and cut-throat competition among online retailers.

 Though there are multiple factors that add up to a high cart abandonment rate, it ultimately indicates a poor user experience, a distorted purchase funnel, and a complicated checkout flow.
 So, simply optimizing your user experience and fixing leaks in your purchase funnel could significantly reduce your cart abandonment rate and thereby boost the sales and revenue for your eCommerce store.